 Information is collected relating exclusively to Diagnostic Imaging test ACTIVITY.
 The Diagnostic Imaging Data Set describes Diagnostic Imaging tests that have taken place as part of a broader PATIENT PATHWAY.
 This includes PATIENTS referred from within the ORGANISATION, either as an out-patient, in-patient or from Emergency Care Department, or referred directly from their GP or another Health Care Provider.

-The Diagnostic Imaging Data Set is collected from NHS funded providers of Diagnostic Imaging test SERVICES and submitted via a portal on the NHS Digital website.
+The Diagnostic Imaging Data Set is collected from NHS funded providers of Diagnostic Imaging test SERVICES and submitted via a portal on the NHS England website.
 The submissions are processed and aggregate extracts are produced for provider and commissioner ORGANISATIONS and national groups such as the Department of Health and Social Care and Public Health England.
 This also allows linkage to the National Cancer Registration and Analysis Service.

 Please note that the collection of the Diagnostic Imaging Data Set does not replace any other collection of diagnostic data such as the Diagnostics Waiting Times and Activity Data Set (DM01), which should continue to be collected.